Topzle Topzle

 Incumbent

-Al Green (running in the 18th district under the new map)
+Al Green (ran in the 18th district under the new map and lost renomination)

 Incumbent